CloudTestDrive/EventLabs/DigitalExperience/Content/Readme.md

 The summarization window shows all member of this shared folder including their role (access rights).

-More member can be added here.
+More members can be added here.

 Click on Done